Iris Netzer, L.Ac. | Kim Schwartz-Finkelstein, L.Ac.

 Explanation of Insurance Coverage

 If you must cancel your appointment, please notify us as soon as possible.
 In order to uphold our high standard of care, we must adhere to a standard 24-hour cancellation policy.
-Please note that you will be charged the full amount for less than '24-hour cancellations' and/or 'no-shows.
+Please note: existing patients will be docked one session or charged $100 for less than 24-hours cancellation and/or a no-show.

 One's insurance cannot or will not be charged in lieu of a missed appointment.
 Patient will assume full responsibility for the missed appointment or late cancellation.